 What is the best video editing software for Mac?

-Whether you’re running premium, top-end editing tools or free video editing software, these programs can be very resource-intensive, demanding real power to run them without lag, delay, or other performance-related issues.
+Whether you’re running premium, top-end editing tools or the best free video editing software, these programs can be very resource-intensive, demanding real power to run them without lag, delay, or other performance-related issues.
 Happily, modern Macs are well up to the task.
 So, when it comes to finding the best video editing software for Macs, a large part of it comes down to choosing which tool fits your workflow.

 Adobe Premiere Pro is our pick for best video editor.
 Like Macs, it sets an industry-standard in the creative sector, packing a mighty range of Hollywood-grade tools for post-production work.
 Apple Final Cut Pro, meanwhile, is an excellent choice if you want to stay within the Apple ecosystem without compromising on pro features.
 We’ve outlined the major differences between the two in our comparison guide Adobe Premiere Pro vs Apple Final Cut Pro.